fundevme/SoloDev-Studio/README.md

 one zip, and reads it back with duplicate detection, a progress bar and a per-file error list.
 Missing projects are recreated so the boards have a home.
 On Android the zip goes to the system share sheet; everywhere else it downloads.
+(3.1.2 later gave every export a destination picker — see the top of this file.)

 **Bug fixes.**